kenlasko/k8s/csi-drivers/README.md

 There are two storageClasses:
 * nfs-csi           - for static-named NFS volumes.
 Holds most volumes for applications.
 Daily backups
 * nfs-csi-dynamic   - for dynamically-named NFS volumes.
 Used only for [Promstack](/monitoring) apps.
 No backups

+Using CSI drivers allow for using a wide variety of cluster backup solutions such as Velero.
+Snapshot classes are added for NFS.
+We also add CSI volume snapshot classes that we can use to create CSI volume snapshots in Longhorn.
+These allow for fully automated cluster builds without manual volume restores.
+See (/snapscheduler) for more information.